 The Acer Predator Z35P ultra-wide gaming monitor features a VA panel with a superior contrast ratio, perfect 178-degree viewing angles, and vibrant colors.
 The panel offers 8-bit color depth and covers 100% of the sRGB color gamut although if the color accuracy and consistency is what you’re after, you should consider a designer monitor with an IPS panel.
 With its high contrast of 2,500:1, the display provides a superior relation between the darkest and brightest colors with an accent on deep black tones.

 Besides offering you an immersive and stunning gaming experience with its colossal screen size and exceptional image quality, the Acer Predator Z35P ensures smooth gameplay performance as well.
 It’s the first monitor to go beyond 100Hz at the 3440×1440 resolution which will along Nvidia G-Sync and the quick 4ms response time make for an otherworldly gaming experience with fluent performance.
-Like most of the Nvidia G-Sync monitors, the Acer Predator Z35P seems to support the ULMB (Ultra Low Motion Blur) feature.graphics card.
+Like most of the Nvidia G-Sync monitors, the Acer Predator Z35P seems to support the ULMB (Ultra Low Motion Blur) feature.One thing to note is that the ULMB feature cannot be used at the same time as the G-Sync anyway, so you have to choose one or the other anyway.
+G-Sync allows you to synchronize the refresh rate of the Acer Predator Z35P display to the frame rate of a compatible Nvidia graphics card.
 This eliminates screen tearing, stuttering, and reduces input lag within the dynamic range which is in this case 30-120Hz.
 Overall, the smooth performance is ensured while the gigantic screen delivers a flawless image quality due to the rich pixel density of 106 pixels per inch and high-contrast VA panel.

 Other features include the standard Predator series perks such as the aim-point overlays, on-screen timer, FPS counter as well as a blue light filter which eliminates the harmful blue lights and thus allows you to play for hours without straining your eyes.
 In addition, the Predator series monitors offer Dark Boost feature which increases visibility in the dark scenes of video games.
 You can also save custom gaming profiles with optimal picture settings parameters or use the pre-calibrated modes for different genres.
 The OSD menu also offers plenty of settings including color temperature, gamma, 6-axis color adjustment, etc.